Why Queen Struggled With ‘Hot Space’ Amid a ‘Difficult Period’

 "We have to do what keeps our interest up," drummer Roger Taylor argued back then.
 "We never tried to pander to what we feel people want.
 A lot of people want to hear rehashes of what they liked in the past, but that would be death for us.
 That’s really unfair, because we have changed a lot."

 Listen to Queen's 'Staying Power'

-"We’re always pushing four different directions, not quite sure where the equilibrium position is, for balance.
-We fought about arriving at a sensible format for Hot Space, then decided to push into a very rhythmic and sparse area, disciplining out all the indulgences we’ve been used to putting in," explained May in 1984.
-"We felt our fans would take it as another experiment.
+"We’re always pushing four different directions, not quite sure where the equilibrium position is, for balance," May said Queen: The Complete Works.
+"We fought about arriving at a sensible format for Hot Space, then decided to push into a very rhythmic and sparse area, disciplining out all the indulgences we’ve been used to putting in.
+We felt our fans would take it as another experiment.
 But we found we’d stepped out – at last! – from the music people felt they could expect from us."

-With enough hindsight, the album has acquired a measure of appreciation in the fanbase over the years, and it arguably fit the tenor of the times less self-consciously than many of the other records of the era.
+With enough hindsight, the album has acquired a measure of appreciation in the fanbase over the years, and Hot Space arguably fit the tenor of the times less self-consciously than many of the other records of the era.
 Looking back, May seemed to ascribe its relative failure to a rare disconnect from the zeitgeist.

 "Hot Space was a mistake, if only timing wise," May reflected in 2014.
 He declined to label this Queen's worst album, but added: "We got heavily into funk and it was quite similar to what Michael Jackson did on Thriller.
 But the timing was wrong.
 Disco was a dirty word."